Azure/azure-sdk-for-python/sdk/cosmos/azure-cosmos/README.md

 ### General

-When you interact with Cosmos DB using the Python SDK, errors returned by the service correspond to the same HTTP status codes returned for REST API requests:
+When you interact with Cosmos DB using the Python SDK, exceptions returned by the service correspond to the same HTTP status codes returned for REST API requests:

 [HTTP Status Codes for Azure Cosmos DB][cosmos_http_status_codes]